Charles Peto Bennett: Family

-Bennett married Kristine Elisabeth Gudde, known as "Kiss" (1886–1982), from Trondheim, when she was 17.
+Bennett married Kristine Elisabeth Gudde, known as "Kiss" (1886–1982), from Trondheim when she was 17.
 They had two sons.

 In 1912, Kiss met polar explorer Roald Amundsen in London, and they began a relationship.
-In 1918, Amundsen's properties at Svartskog were signed over to Kiss before he left on the Maud expedition, an attempt reach the North Pole via the Northeast Passage.
+In 1918, Amundsen's properties at Svartskog were signed over to Kiss before he left on the Maud expedition, an attempt to reach the North Pole via the Northeast Passage.
 One of the expedition’s aircraft was called Kristine, and Amundsen named a small peak on Cape Chelyuskin after her.

 Bennett's elder son Alfred Edwin Peto Bennett (1905–1996) was born in Cobham, Surrey.
 He married in 1935 Helle Huitfeldt, co-owner of the Norwegian media business Schibsted.
 As a great-granddaughter of Christian Schibsted, she held one-sixth of the company.

 His second son (Charles) Peto Bennett (1906–1978) was born in Perth, Western Australia.
 His roles in the RAF and the military mission to Norway in 1945 were recognised by the awards of the Order of the British Empire and the King Haakon VII Freedom Cross.
 His daughter Anne Christine married in 1962 Sir Richard Baker Wilbraham, 8th Baronet.

-Bennett's great-granddaughter Tilly (Matilde) Culme-Seymour wrote a family memoir Island Summers (2013) about Småholmene, a small island in the Skaggerak.
+Bennett's great-granddaughter Tilly (Matilde) Culme-Seymour wrote a family memoir, Island Summers (2013) about Småholmene, a small island in the Skaggerak.